0xdipak/Solidity-Projects/README.md

-In this repo you will find beginner friendly projects related to solidity lamguage.
+In this repo you will find beginner friendly projects related to solidity programming language.